Los Angeles County Federation of Labor: James Wood

 James Wood was one of Los Angeles County's prevailing labor leaders of downtown Los Angeles during the building boom in the late 1970s and 80's.
-During his reign of over a decade Wood assisted in building the Los Angeles Community Redevelopment Agency into he most powerful mechanism of social transformation in the city, before he was elected to head the Los Angeles County Federation of Labor.
+During his reign of over a decade Wood assisted in building the Los Angeles Community Redevelopment Agency into the most powerful mechanism of social transformation in the city, before he was elected to head the Los Angeles County Federation of Labor.
 Noted as a versatile man, Wood was known as proficient and well versed in the boardroom.
 He was seen as a peer to top businessmen as well as working the docks doing the hard work of labor.
 Wood was born in Lancaster, California, but was raised in Merced, California.
 While attending Cal State Sacramento, Wood became the leader of a statewide drive to prevent tuition increases for state schools.
 After Wood graduated, he eventually moved to Los Angeles and joined the staff of the County Federation of Labor in 1974.